• Support Harris

 The one-day social impact career trek will take you outside the classroom and into the heart of organizations that are leading social impact-driven work through research and innovation.

 You will visit employers in Chicago, meet industry leaders, witness the inner workings of leading organizations, and network with professionals who are shaping the landscape you might aspire to be part of.
-Treks may include:
+Past treks have included:

 • Bain